Market Power Part 2: How Firms Chase Profit (And What Happens When They Don’t)

 Recap: Why This All Matters for Market Power

 Understanding TR, TC, MR, MC, AR, AC isn’t just for graphs and diagrams.
 It shows us how firms behave - especially in different market structures.
+What matters is to understand how things work.

 In perfect competition?
 Firms aim to survive.